top of page

 Contact Me

-Once you have checked all the options and have decided, please use the site Contact page to book your Tuition Class or Experience.
+Once you have checked all the options on my Woodturning Tuition & Experiences page and have decided, please use the site Contact page to request booking of your Tuition Class or Experience.